All you need to know about solid and cavity wall insulation types.

 External wall insulation will usually radically alter the appearance of your home.

 As a result you may need planning permission, so check with your local council.
 Windows will also change in appearance somewhat, as the insulation needs to wrap round into the window recess, to avoid the bridging effect.

 This kind of insulation is sometimes done when there is a need to repair an existing render.
 It can also help greatly with protecting walls, although problems with damp should be put right first (e.g. with damp-proofing).
-External insulation of walls costs several thousand pounds.
+External wall insulation prices are usually in the several thousand pounds range, depending on your home.
 The savings each year on heating bills will be considerable but it could still take more than twenty years to recover the cost.
 Therefore, the work is often best done during major refurbishments or during major repairs to the walls of a home.

 Internal solid wall insulation

 Internal solid wall insulation, or insulated dry lining, can also be costly but there is the opportunity to 'do it yourself'.
-This brings down the 'payback period' by a very great extent.
-If it's done professionally, there will be disruption - much more than with external insulation - and it will probably take well over a decade to recover the costs.
+This brings down the 'payback period' by a great extent.
+If it's done professionally, there will be disruption - much more than with external insulation - and it will probably take well over a decade to pay back at current wall insulation prices.

 Insulated dry lining involves placing usually solid insulation against the inner side of a solid external wall, usually held in place with a wooden lattice.
 The lattice provides a mounting for plaster-boards, which go over the insulation.